Skip to main content

 Miriam Gamoran Sherin is the Alice Gabrielle Twight Professor of Learning Sciences in the School of Education and Social Policy.
 Sherin’s research seeks to improve our understanding of how teachers think and learn by examining a broad range of teacher knowledge across a variety of cognitive tasks.
 Most recently her research has focused on the construct of teacher noticing, looking specifically at teachers’ professional vision — the ability to identify and respond to significant events in the moments of instruction.
 Sherin has also been at the forefront of efforts to design and study contexts that make use of video in ways that promote teacher learning.

-She has served in a number of leadership roles during her almost 30 years at the Northwestern, as Director of Undergraduate Education and Associate Dean for Teacher Education in the School of Education and Social Policy and most recently as Associate Provost for Undergraduate Education in the Office of the Provost, a position she held from 2018 – 2025.
+She has served in a number of leadership roles during her almost 30 years at Northwestern, as Director of Undergraduate Education and Associate Dean for Teacher Education in the School of Education and Social Policy and most recently as Associate Provost for Undergraduate Education in the Office of the Provost, a position she held from 2018 – 2025.

 Miriam earned a B.A. and M.A. in Mathematics from the University of Chicago and the University of California, San Diego, respectively.
 She received her Ph.D. in Science and Mathematics Education from the University of California, Berkeley.